Introduction to Virtual Machines.

 |

-So What are they?
+What are they?
 They are emulated hardware platforms where you can install almost all existing operating systems without even paying a penny (Optional).

 Two years ago, I wandered what Virtual Machines were?
 You know techie movies always have these names?
 For example, Untraceable, Hackers, Algorithm. etc. Now I am the one using 4 Virtual Machines at a time.